alokkumarr/my-big-project-/doc/development.md

 [Elasticsearch data types]: https://www.elastic.co/guide/en/elasticsearch/reference/5.2/mapping-types.html
 [Elasticsearch dynamic field mapping]: https://www.elastic.co/guide/en/elasticsearch/reference/5.2/dynamic-field-mapping.html

+# Rendering documentation

+Documentation in the [saw-dist/src/main/asciidoc] directory is automatically rendered as part of the project build process.
+To render the documentation without running other parts of the project build, execute the following command:

+        $ mvn -pl saw-dist asciidoctor:process-asciidoc -Dasciidoctor.backend=html

+The output can be inspected in the `saw-dist/target/generated-docs` directory.

+[saw-dist/src/main/asciidoc]: saw-dist/src/main/asciidoc

 # Continuous integration

 After a pull request has been merged, the changes will be picked up